-How Often Your Trustee Will Check Your Bank Accounts
+How Often Does Your Trustee Check Your Bank Accounts

 Your Rights Over The Funds In Your Bank Account

 You’ll even be able to use the money in your bank account to start a business.
-In order to earn more money faster, so that when you come out of bankruptcy, you will have a sustainable form of income that will help you pay off any future debts which you may require.
+The court may allow this so you will have a sustainable source of income.

 How To Ensure That Your Additional Funds Are Not Seized

-If you don’t want your trustee to mistake funds that you are allowed to keep as funds that you’re trying to hide from the court, it’s important that you’re completely transparent when it comes to revealing all of your finances.
+Just like in any bankruptcy filing, you must be completely transparent when it comes to revealing all of your finances.
+You don’t want your trustee to mistake funds that you are allowed to keep as funds that you’re trying to hide from the court.

-It’s worth noting that during the process of filing for Chapter 13 you will be required to reveal all of your financial statements.
-For example, you’ll need to reveal the current state of each of your bank accounts, your state and federal tax returns for the past four years, and documents that are associated with any investments which you may currently hold.
+It’s worth noting that during the process of filing for Chapter 13, you will be required to reveal documents related to your finances.
+For example, you’ll need to show the current state of each of your bank accounts.
+This also includes your state and federal tax returns for the past four years.
+You may also need to present documents that are associated with any investments which you may currently hold.

 A bankruptcy attorney can help in filing for Chapter 13 and creating a payment plan.
 This plan allows you to pay off your debts over time, rather than having to make one large payment.
 Your bankruptcy lawyer will work with you and your creditors to negotiate a payment plan that is manageable for you.